Geeksltd/MSharp.Docs/Tutorials/9/README.md

 ```

 #### Adding Pages to Menu
-Our last step is to add a root page to the main menu:
+The last step is to add a root page to the main menu:
 ```C#
 using MSharp;